-Canon 1D X Mark II versus Panasonic ZS100
+Canon 1D X Mark II vs Panasonic ZS100

-The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were announced, respectively, in February 2016 and January 2016.
+The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2016.
 The 1DX Mark II is a DSLR, while the ZS100 is a fixed lens compact.
 The cameras are based on a full frame (1DX Mark II) and an one-inch (ZS100) sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Panasonic ZS100

-An illustration of the physical size and weight of the Canon 1D X Mark II and the Panasonic ZS100 is provided in the side-by-side display below.
+The physical size and weight of the Canon 1D X Mark II and the Panasonic ZS100 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DX Mark II – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is considerably smaller (73 percent) than the Canon 1D X Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the ZS100 does not feature any corresponding weather-sealing.